-Videotapes acquired directly in field video recorders have the original field timecode recorded as linear timecode (LTC) on an address track and as RP188 ancillary timecode (ATC) recorded in the HANC area of the digital video bitstream.
+HDTV videotapes acquired directly in field video recorders have the original field timecode recorded as linear timecode (LTC) on an address track and as ancillary timecode (ATC) recorded in the HANC area of the digital video bitstream.
 The Afterburner can be used to downconvert video from material acquired by HDTV video cameras and makes burn-in windows and new 30 Fps timecode that is in sync with the downconverted video.
 The original 24 Fps timecode numbers can be placed in the user bits of the VITC and displayed as a burned-in window.
 The 2:3 cadence can be controlled from the ancillary timecode or from the LTC.
 The Afterburner can also be used to recover the ATC and make burn-in windows directly into the native HDTV digital video bitstream.
+When it is in SDTV mode the Afterburner can also be used to recover the 12M-1 VITC or RP201 3-line VITC and make burn-in windows directly into the SDTV digital video bitstream.

-The Afterburner can also be operated in 'Film Mode' to downconvert video from material transferred from film using an Evertz HDTV Film Footage Encoder.
-In 'Film Mode' the Afterburner reads the film transfer metadata inserted in the VANC data space of the HD video according to RP215.
-The 2:3 cadence is controlled from the pulldown flags in the RP215 VANC data.
+The Afterburner can be operated in 'Film Mode' to burn in film transfer metadata from material transferred from film using an Evertz Film Footage Encoder.
+In 'HDTV Film Mode' the Afterburner reads the film transfer metadata inserted in the VANC data space of the HD video according to RP215.
+When used as a downconverter, the 2:3 cadence is controlled from the pulldown flags in the RP215 VANC data.
 The Afterburner can also be used to recover the RP215 VANC data and make burn-in windows directly into the native HDTV digital video bitstream.
+In 'SDTV Film Mode' the Afterburner reads the film transfer metadata inserted in the 3-line VITC on the SD video according to RP201.

 The key to the operational flexibility of the Afterburner lies in the Setup menu system which provides a quick, intuitive method of configuring the Afterburner, guiding you to the correct setup for your application.
-The Afterburner can also be controlled using the KeyLog TRACKERTM software (see chapter 4)
+The Afterburner can also be controlled using the KeyLog TRACKER[TM] software (see chapter 4)